-Example: If the total sum of contributions to the project from all participants in your group is 9 EUR (for example, if you and the two other members each contribute EUR3), you and all other participants in your group will receive 9 EUR 0.5 = 4.5 EUR from the project.
+Example: If the total sum of contributions to the project from all participants in your group is 9 EUR in your group will receive 9 EUR 0.5 = 4.5 EUR from the project.
 If the total of your contributions to the project is 12 EUR, you and all other participants will receive 12 EUR 0.5 = 6 EUR from the project.